Funnel-Aligned · Attract · Convert · Close · Customer3 Tiers · 4 Outcomes · 1·2·3 Plays

 What dates are on your calendar in the next 12 months that require a campaign?

-Is the founder a public figure in the industry?
+Is the founder a public figure?
 Does the business want them to be?

 What percentage of new business comes from referrals today?